Modern California residential street in an inland suburban neighborhood

 Property-Tax Change-in-Ownership Traps

 Transferring property into or out of an LLC can trigger a Prop 13 reassessment under R&T Code § 64.
 The key exception: a transfer between original co-owners in the same proportional interests does not trigger reassessment.
-If you and your spouse own a property 50/50 as joint tenants and transfer it into an LLC in which you each hold a 50% membership interest, no reassessment.
-But if you transfer 100% into an LLC in which you hold 100%, and later gift a 25% interest to your adult child, that transfer triggers reassessment on the 25% interest.
+You and your spouse own a property 50/50 as joint tenants and transfer it into an LLC in which you each hold a 50% membership interest?
+No reassessment.
+Transfer 100% into an LLC in which you hold 100%, then gift a 25% interest to your adult child?
+That transfer triggers reassessment on the 25% interest.

 The more-than-50% rule: a change in ownership occurs when more than 50% of the ownership interests in an LLC change hands within any 12-month period.
-If you sell 51% of your LLC to an outside investor, the county assessor will reassess the underlying property at current market value.
+Sell 51% of your LLC to an outside investor, and the county assessor will reassess the underlying property at current market value.
 This is a common trap in estate planning: parents who gift LLC interests to children over multiple years can inadvertently trigger reassessment if the cumulative transfers exceed 50% in a rolling 12-month window.

 Prop 19 (effective February 16, 2021) eliminated the parent-child exclusion for transfers of non-primary-residence property.
-If you transfer your coastal rental into an LLC and later transfer the LLC interest to your child, the property is reassessed unless the child uses it as a primary residence and the assessed value does not exceed the factored base year value plus $1 million.
-For investment property, Prop 19 means reassessment is nearly inevitable on intergenerational transfer—LLC or no LLC.
+Transfer your coastal rental into an LLC and later transfer the LLC interest to your child, and the property is reassessed unless the child uses it as a primary residence and the assessed value does not exceed the factored base year value plus $1 million.
+For investment property, Prop 19 means reassessment is nearly inevitable on intergenerational transfer, LLC or no LLC.

 Documentary transfer tax: California counties impose a transfer tax on real property conveyances, typically $1.10 per $1,000 of consideration.
 Transfers to or from a wholly owned LLC are exempt under R&T Code § 11925 if no consideration changes hands and the beneficial ownership remains unchanged.
 File a Preliminary Change of Ownership Report (PCOR) claiming the exemption at the time of transfer.